 For further information on Chlamydia, the condition azithromycin is commonly used to treat, click here.
 Read in full

 Dr Fox provides prescription Malarone tablets at the lowest cost available anywhere in the UK (compare Malarone prices with other UK online pharmacies).

-All anti-malarial tablets are from our Glasgow NHS pharmacy, after an online consulation with a fully regulated UK online clinic, which employs GMC registered UK doctors.
+All anti-malarial tablets are from our Glasgow pharmacy, after an online consultation with a fully regulated UK online clinic, which employs GMC registered UK doctors.

 A medical questionnaire must be completed to assess your suitability for Malarone tablets.
 For Malaria prevention it is important to read the Malarone Patient Information Leaflet before you proceed to ensure the medication is taken correctly.
 Read in full